Bangladeshi-Minecraft-Society/CoreProtect-BMS/docs/commands.md

 ### /co inspect
 Enable the inspector.
 Type the command again to disable it.
 You can also use just "/co i".

+When using the inspector, left-click a block to see its history, or right-click a container to view transaction logs.

+**Restricted Mode:** Players with only the `coreprotect.inspect.blocks` permission (without `coreprotect.inspect`) can use the inspector, but will only see block placement and break events.
+Container interactions, item transactions, sign text, and other potentially sensitive logs will be hidden from these users.
 ___

 ### /co lookup